sintefmath/tinia/tutorials/tutorial1/tutorial1.md

 The Desktop Main File
 ---
-Every Tinia program is controlled by a subclass of `tinia::jobcontroller::Controller`.
+Every Tinia program is controlled by a subclass of [Controller](@ref tinia::jobcontroller::Controller).
 The controller is responsible for creating a GUI and handling interactions with the user.
-For desktop programs, one should use `tinia::qtcontroller::QTController`.
+For desktop programs, one should use [QTController](@ref tinia::qtcontroller::QTController).

 First we include the the code for the Job we've written, then we include the desktop controller `tinia/qtcontroller/QTController.hpp`.
 \snippet tutorial1_desktop.cpp headers

-We create an instance of our `tinia::tutorial::Tutorial1Job` class
+We create an instance of our [Tutorial1Job](@ref tinia::tutorial::Tutorial1Job) class
 \snippet tutorial1_desktop.cpp job

-We also create an instance of `tinia::qtcontroller::QTController`
+We also create an instance of [QTController](@ref tinia::qtcontroller::QTController)
 \snippet tutorial1_desktop.cpp controller

 Then we need to hand the job to the controller